t2-project/documentation/source/guides/deploy.rst

 Prometheus setup
 -----------------

-| Beware: the T2 Store is instrumented to provide metrics, but you must still set up the actual monitoring yourself.
+| Beware: the T2-Project is instrumented to provide metrics, but you must still set up the actual monitoring yourself.
 | (If you are on docker, you are on you own.)

 The following instructions rely on the helm charts from the prometheus community.